 Where are the gaps in your skills, experience and training?
 Once you’ve identified them, you can begin to create a plan and work towards filling those holes in your resume.

-What About Training?
+What About IT Project Management Training?

 Training is always helpful for IT positions, especially if you lack real-world experience.
 Jennifer listed the following training courses that deal with the specific needs of an IT project manager.